 - From the Skywalk we then took the bus up to the fun Hakone Kowakien Yunessun.
 Hakone is all about hot onsens right – you know the romantic type where you relax with your partner – but pop a kid in the mix and you’re best off going to Kowakien Yunessun – which is like a warm water park.
 It has warm pools, water slides and pools such as the coffee pool, red wine pool etc. There are both inside and outside pools.

-- You could easily spend the entire day hanging out at the Kowakien Yunessun, but we just spend a few hours here.
+- You could easily spend the entire day hanging out at the Kowakien Yunessun, but we just spent a few hours here.

 - From here we headed back to our accommodation.